shuntaro-sf/sf-metadata-generator/messages/field.generate.md

 # failureSave

-To update exiting files, Add the flag --updates to this command."
+To update exiting files, Add the flag --updates to this command.

 # examples